How to Choose Medical School Letters of Recommendation Writers

 Can you count on them to get you your letter in time and to submit it through the proper portal?
 The proper portals for allopathic medical schools are the AMCAS Letter Service and Interfolio.
 A great letter that isn’t ready in time won’t do you any good, so choose letter writers you know you can count on.

 It’s a good idea to make the process as easy as possible for them.
-Provide all of the necessary materials so that writing and submitting the letter is nice and simple.
+Provide all the necessary materials so that writing and submitting the letter is easy and straightforward.

 Letter of recommendation materials to include: